Phytosanitary Certificates are now available for international buyers. We ship Internationally and Australia wide including Tasmania and WA.

 Native to New South Wales and Victoria.

-Prefers a light to medium soil in an open sunny position, drought and frost resistant.
+Prefers light to medium soil in an open sunny position, drought and frost resistant.

-Dodonaea seeds germinate readily, however they do have a hard outer coating which is impervious to water.
-To assist in the uptake of moisture for germination to occur seed best scarified by pre-treating with hot water first.
+Dodonaea seeds germinate readily, however, they do have a hard outer coating which is impervious to water.
+To assist in the uptake of moisture for germination to occur seed is best scarified by pre-treating with hot water first.

 Hot water treatment is recommended for this species.